mehulagg/gitlab/doc/administration/maintenance_mode/behavior.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# GitLab behaviour in maintenance mode
+# GitLab behavior in maintenance mode

 This document describes what you can expect from a GitLab instance in maintenance mode.

 In maintenance mode, database writes are disabled at the application level.

-However, some database write actions are allowed, e.g. to allow users to login and logout and admins are allowed to edit application settings.
+However, some database write actions are allowed, e.g. to allow users to log in and log out and admins are allowed to edit application settings.

 **Visual feedback**